|Location||Edwards Air Force Base, CA|

 JT4 provides engineering and technical support to multiple western test ranges for the U.S. Air Force and Navy under the Joint Range Technical Services Contract, better known as J-Tech II.
 We develop and maintain realistic integrated test and training environments, and prepare our nation's war-fighting aircraft, weapons systems, and aircrews for today's missions and tomorrow's global challenges.

-A Cybersecurity Analyst II performs a variety of cybersecurity tasks in monitoring information systems and securing the Information Technology (IT) infrastructure operational environment to include developing and updating system security plans (SSPs), developing plans of action and milestones (POA&Ms), managing and controlling changes to the systems, conducting audits, providing incident response, vulnerability assessments, and assessing the security impact of security and non-security-relevant changes.
-Work is at an intermediate level and involves managing deadlines and cybersecurity engineering support for members of development, sustainment, or operations and maintenance team.
+- A Cybersecurity Analyst III performs a variety of cybersecurity tasks in monitoring information systems and securing the Information Technology (IT) infrastructure operational environment to include developing and updating system security plans (SSPs), developing plans of action and milestones (POA&Ms), managing and controlling changes to the systems, conducting audits, providing incident response, vulnerability assessments, and assessing the security impact of security and non-security-relevant changes.
+Work is at an intermediate level, involving managing deadlines, and cybersecurity engineering support for members of development, sustainment, or operations and maintenance team.
 Employee will be responsible to perform the following functions/duties:

-• Perform systems engineering activities in the areas of cybersecurity / Information Assurance (IA) / System Security Engineering (SSE) and security assessment and authorization (A&A) in accordance to NIST SP 800-53 RMF.
+• Perform systems engineering activities in the areas of Cybersecurity / Information Assurance (IA) / System Security Engineering (SSE) and security assessment and authorization (A&A) in accordance with NIST SP 800-53 RMF

 Each employee must read, understand, and implement the general and specific operational, safety, quality, and environmental requirements of all plans, procedures, and policies pertaining to their job.

 Work is performed in a typical office environment with no unusual hazards.
-Occasional lifting (up to 20 pounds), constant sitting and use of a computer terminal; constant use of sight abilities while writing, reviewing, and editing documents; constant use of speech/hearing abilities for communication; and constant mental alertness are required for this position.
+Occasional lifting (up to 20 pounds); constant sitting and use of a computer terminal; constant use of sight abilities while writing, reviewing, and editing documents; constant use of speech/hearing abilities for communication; and constant mental alertness are required.
 Routine travel to remote company work locations and work in field environment with occasional overnight assignment may be required.

 REQUIREMENTS - EDUCATION, TECHNICAL AND WORK EXPERIENCE

-Level I: A bachelor's degree in Computer / Information Technology / Information Assurance, or equivalent academic/technical training/certification; 2 to 3 years of experience in computer systems security, and/or related area of expertise; compliance or ability to become compliant to DoD 8570.01-M levels; possession of Security+ certification, or completion of Security+ within a designated timeframe; and a minimum of one of the following certifications: A+CE, CCNA-Security, CND, Network+CE, or SSCP are required for this position.
-Additional desired qualification: CEH Level II: A Bachelor's degree (master's degree is preferred) in computer / information technology / information assurance focused on cybersecurity, or equivalent academic/technical training/certification; 6 to 10 years of experience in computer systems security, and/or related area of expertise; DoD 8570.01-M levels compliance; a Security+ certification; and other industry standard certificates such as CASP+CE, CCNP Security, CISA, CISSP, GCED, or GCIH, CEH, CCNA, and CySA+ are required for this position.
+A bachelor's degree (master's degree preferred) in Computer / Information Technology / Information Assurance focused on cybersecurity, or equivalent academic/technical training/certification; 6 to 10 years of experience in computer systems security, and/or related area of expertise; DoD 8570.01-M level compliance; a Security+ certification; and other industry standard certificates such as CASP+CE, CCNP Security, CISA, CISSP, GCED, or GCIH.
+CEH, CCNA, and CySA+ are required for this position.
 Additional desired qualifications include CEH (Master) or CERP.
-In addition, a Cybersecurity Analyst must possess the following qualifications:
+In addition, an Cybersecurity Analyst III must possess the following qualifications:

-• Conceptual knowledge of Risk Management Framework (RMF) process, eMASS, ACAS, SCAP, STIG, Cyber Risk Assessments (CRAs), Cyber Table Top (CTT), or related process.
+• Conceptual knowledge of Risk Management Framework (RMF) process, eMASS, ACAS, SCAP, STIG, Cyber Risk Assessments (CRA), Cyber Table Top (CTT) or related process

 • Ability to plan, organize, and work under strict deadlines.